gcherubini/android-pipeline/README.md

 "/app/build/reports/lint-results.html"
 "/app/build/reports/lint-results.xml"

 If you want to break your build on any lint warning found.

-Open build.gradle file and add:
+Just open build.gradle file and add:
 ```
 lintOptions {
     warningsAsErrors true